google/WebFundamentals/src/_langs/en/updates/2015-08-28-using-manifest-sitewide-theme-and-background-color.markdown

 permalink: /updates/2015/09/using-web-app-manifest-to-set-solid-color-loading-screen.html
 ---

-When you launch your web app from the homescreen a number of things happen behind the
+When you launch your web app from the home screen a number of things happen behind the
 scenes:

 1. Chrome needs to launch,